 Is a University Coding Bootcamp Right for You?

 University bootcamps are extremely convenient for many people, as you probably live pretty close to one of them.
-Also, the standardized curriculum is an excellent choice because hundreds of students already successfully graduated.
-There are lots of reviews on review sites about these programs, so you know what you’re getting into.
+Also, the standardized curriculum is an excellent choice as hundreds of students already successfully graduated and found employment.
+There are many reviews on review sites about these programs, so you can know exactly what you’re getting into.

 Best University Coding Bootcamps FAQ

 Yes, the best university coding bootcamps are worth it.
 These bootcamps don’t require previous experience and provide an intensive and quick solution to gain career-specific skills.
-Potential employees will also be impressed by a certificate of completion with the name of a reputable university, validating their skills.
+Potential employers will also be impressed by a certificate of completion with the name of a reputable university, validating your skills.